cboone/webby-enkoder/readme.md

-# Hypsometric filters for Webby.
+# Hypsometric helpers for Webby.

 By [Christopher Boone][Hpm].

-A hodge-podge of filters that I've created or modified for use with [Webby][].
+A hodge-podge of helpers and filters that I've created or modified for use with [Webby][].
 Including:

 - [Enkoder][w-e]: A retouching of [Dan Benjamin's][Dan Benjamin] [Hivelogic Enkoder plugin for Rails.][h-e-r] See also [the original Hivelogic Enkoder.][h-e]